SXSW Survival Guide: Don we now our fest apparel

 Every article of clothing from head to toe could be on point, and if you were wearing the wrong shoes, if would all be for naught.
 This isn't some kind of Carrie Bradshaw screed.
 You will become the human avatar of misery if your feet are not happy walking around SXSW.

 If you plan on covering any kind of ground during the fest, a comfortable close-toed show with good arch support is the way to go.
 Hot, cold, wet, dry: Your feet will be covered.
-You can still style based on what shows you’re catching: colorful kicks to see Chance the Rapper, trusty black-and-white Reeboks for Foster the People, Sperrys for Keith Urban.
-(Stay away from Chuck Taylors if you plan on walking great distances.
-But if you have to wear them to Eagulls, maybe bring some pedicab cash, too.)
+You can still style based on what shows you're catching: colorful kicks for a rap turn-up, trusty black-and-white Reeboks for an indie rock mosh pit, etc. (Stay away from Chuck Taylors if you plan on walking great distances.
+But if you have to wear them to a show for cred, maybe bring some pedicab cash, too.)

 Sandals and flip-flops?
 Only for non-moshing environments, and only if you know the weather is staying warm.
 (Ed. note: That is impossible to know.)
 Boots?
 If you don't think you'll get tired of them, fine.
 But I'm not paying for your medicated bunion pads.